stclib/STC/docs/carray_api.md

 ## Header file

-All **carray** definitions and prototypes may be included in your C source file by including a single header file.
+All carray definitions and prototypes are available by including a single header file.

 ```c
 #include "stc/carray.h"